emteknetnz/emt-support-timeline/README.md

 python3 -m http.server 8000
 ```

-Dates for data.json must be in ISO-8601 format
+Dates for data.json must be in ISO-8601 format, though can omit the day portion

 ![Screenshot](screenshot.png)